joomlaworks/simple-image-gallery/README.md

 ### COMPATIBILITY & LICENSE
 Simple Image Gallery is PHP5 and PHP7 compatible (as of v3.5.0) and fully compatible with Joomla versions 1.5 to 3.x.

+Joomla 1.5 must have the "Mootools Upgrade" system plugin enabled to avoid JavaScript conflicts between Mootools and newer jQuery releases used by the plugin.

 Simple Image Gallery is a Joomla plugin developed by JoomlaWorks, released under the GNU General Public License.

 ### DEMO